 February 20 2014 At the Harbor A door in a fishing village echos the colors of the sea.
-Share this:Click to share on Pinterest (Opens in new window)Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Google+ (Opens in new window) 4 Comments marcia June 10th, 2014 I absolutely love this look!
+Share this:Click to share on Pinterest (Opens in new window)Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window) 4 Comments marcia June 10th, 2014 I absolutely love this look!
 Please give me some tips on how to achieve it.
 Pretty Please!!!
 Reply Leslie Stocker June 10th, 2014 Hi Marcia,I love this look too.I like to use the predominant color as the first coat.
 Here, Louis Blue.
 You could make a wash to add the other colors but I usually dab them on in small amounts.
 This has a cracked surface so if you want to replicate that use a crackle medium.
 Annie has one, but I haven’t tried it yet.
 Many times I will put several of the accent colors on a paper plate and using the same brush rotate through them..
 I hope this helps.
 Let me know if you have more questions and I would love to see your project when finished.
 Email me a pic or let me know if you post it (FB, Pinterest, Instagram, etc).
 Leslie Reply marcia June 25th, 2014 Thank you for your response.
 I think this one is over my head.
 One of these days I’ll do some experimenting.
 Reply Leslie Stocker June 25th, 2014 Marcia, I didn’t mean to make this sound so complicated.
 I started doing this blog to encourage people , not make it sound too difficult to try.
 I like to include every element so you are not disappointed, but it can always be simplified by eliminating some of the colors.
 Here is the quick and easy way.
 Use Louis Blue for a first coat.
 Dilute Greek Blue about 1 part water to 1part paint.
 You can paint it only on the areas you want it to show or a light wash coat as the second layer.
 If you think its too much, wipe some off with a rag, not enough add some more.
 That will be fairly close.
 If you feel it looks too flat, add some white to LB or GB and brush on lightly.
 I hope this works better for you.
 Thanks for getting back to me, feedback like this really helps me do a better job of explaining the process.
-Let me know if you have any more questions,Leslie Reply Leave a Reply to Leslie Stocker Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Notify me of follow-up comments by email.
+Let me know if you have any more questions,Leslie Reply Leave a Reply to marcia Cancel reply Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
 Notify me of new posts by email.